The Value of Knowing Biblical Languages

 Bruce A. Klein, ThD

 One of my mentors said, ‘A person should not be a Bible teacher unless he or she knows the original Biblical languages.’
-I believe one must have learned how to hear from the Holy Spirit to know truth before one can teach Biblical truths.
+I add that one must have learned how to hear from the Holy Spirit to know truth before one can teach Biblical truths.

 My goal in this study is to show you value in knowing Hebrew, the written language of the Old Covenant.